MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-external-table-security-roles.md

 | `skip-results` | string | | If provided, the command won't return the updated list of external table principals.|

 > [!NOTE]
-> The `.set` command with `none` instead of a list of principals will remove all principals of the specified role.
+> The `.set` command with `none` instead of a list of principals will remove all principals.

 ### Returns